 What is Eye Relief In Binoculars?

-Eye relief is the recommended distance between the eye of the viewer and the lense of the binoculars.
+Eye relief is the recommended distance between the eye of the viewer and the lens of the binoculars.
 This distance is measured in millimeters and is very important as far as focusing is concerned.
 When your eye relief is too short, you will not see the whole image.
 If your eye relief is too long, the images will look smaller.
 When you look through the binoculars while wearing glasses, you increase the eye relief.

 To compensate for the change in eye relief, the best binoculars for glasses wearers tend to have more than 16mm of eye relief.
 As a glass wearer, you should avoid those binoculars with an eye relief of 10mm to 12mm or less.

-If the size of the binoculars is an issue for you, the best compact binoculars for eyeglass wearers will also be the ones with a relief of more than 16mm.
+If the size of the binoculars is an issue for you, the best compact hunting binoculars for eyeglass wearers will also be the ones with a relief of more than 16mm.

 The Type Of Lens In Your Glasses.

 Knowing the exact type of lens in your eyeglasses is crucial in figuring out what kind of binoculars will work best for you.